-In 2022 nest cameras were installed in all 6 active nests.
-Data from 6 cameras deployed 2019 and 2021 were harvested, adding interesting results to the pool of data from the total 132000 pictures (Fig. 4):
+In 2023 nest cameras were installed in 4 active nests - the nests planned to be included in future monitoring under GINR.
+Data from 6 cameras deployed 2022, and one batch of images from the early chick period in 2023, were harvested, adding interesting results to the pool of data from the total of 198000 pictures (Fig. 4):

-- Fledging success in one nest, the smallest chick (2 days younger than 2 siblings) died at age 16 days.
-And in one nest, a fledged juvenile (age 41 days) was devouring a sibling that had survived to at least 32 days old highly unusual. - Fledged juveniles visited their nest as late as 30, 31 August, and 5, 11, September, respectively. - Food brought to nestlings are often recorded by the cameras; so far 575 certain prey deliveries have been identified at seven nests for 2017-21 and remaining material 2021-22 will soon add to the pool; preliminary results suggest that 93% of prey deliveries are passerines; only three records of ptarmigan, a few likely cases of merganser, an Arctic hare leveret, and 2 gulls.
+- Fledging success in 2022 one chick disappeared in 2 nests (after the age 13 and 23 days, respectively). - The first direct evidence of how rainfall affects chick survival was recorded in 2023, when the smallest young in a brood of 4 (site 23) was lost during a very heavy rainfall event (Fig. 4, upper 2 photos). - Some cameras reveal spring arrival of adults, e.g., at site 42 when both adults first visited the nest site 9 May to initiate laying at the same ledge as used the previous year (Fig. 4 lower photo). - Food brought to nestlings are often recorded by the cameras; so far 575 certain prey deliveries have been identified at seven nests for 2017-21 and remaining material 2021-23 will soon add to the pool; preliminary results suggest that 93% of prey deliveries are passerines; only five records of ptarmigan, a few likely cases of merganser, an Arctic hare leveret, 2 gulls and a Long-tailed Duck (Fig. 4 centre).
 Hares, mergansers and gulls are too heavy to carry to the nest so only come in parts.